 Hooking up a gas stove is a fairly cheap and easy upgrade that won’t blow your budget if supply lines are already installed, according to HomeAdvisor.
-But as Angie’s List points out, a $110 to $135 price tag can quickly snowball if you have to tap into a gas line or install a new one, particularly if the new line has to travel a long way to the source.
+But as Angie’s List points out, an approximately $110 to $135 price tag can quickly snowball if you have to tap into a gas line or install a new one, particularly if the new line has to travel a long way to the source.
 The worst-case scenario is that the house has no existing gas service at all.
 When new service has to be added, a few hundred dollars can turn into a $2,000 project.

 Replacing Hot Water Heaters

 Replacing, removing, installing and moving hot water heaters is home repair work that requires licensed professionals to obtain permits.
 When permits are involved, this is one extra renovation expense you don’t want to cut corners on.
 Another aspect of this complex, difficult and potentially dangerous work deals with achieving proper ventilation, temperature control and pressure control.
 DIYers risk not only reduced efficiency through mishaps like incorrectly installed insulation but there’s also a risk of fire, explosion, leaks and exposure to gas fumes, all of which are potentially lethal.